Cookham Dean: Commerce

 Cookham Dean is served by two pubs, Uncle Tom's Cabin and The Jolly Farmer, a restaurant called The Mango Lounge (opened in late 2016) at the Chequers and a hotel/inn called The Sanctum on The Green.
-There are no shops in the village following the closure of the Post Office some years ago.
+There are no shops in the village following the closure of the Post Office in 2009.
 There is an additional pub, The Bounty, on the river bank with access only by foot or boat and open in the summer and winter weekends.

 Geography

-Cookham Dean has a site of Special Scientific Interest (SSSI) and local nature reserve on the eastern edge of the village, called Bisham Woods.
+Cookham Dean has a site of Special Scientific Interest (SSSI) and local nature reserve on the western edge of the village, called Bisham Woods.
 It neighbours Cookham Village, Marlow, Furze Platt and Pinkneys Green.

 Notable residents

 The village was the home of actor and comedian Tim Brooke-Taylor (1940–2020), who was involved in local events.

-Russian Princess Sofka Skipwith (1907–1994) lived with her second husband Grey Skipwith at Dean Cottage in the 1930s.
+Russian Princess Sofka Skipwith (1907–1994) lived with her second husband, Grey Skipwith, at Dean Cottage in the 1930s.

+The author and banker Kenneth Grahame lived at The Mount as a child with his grandmother and uncle after his mother died.
+He then returned to the village after retiring from the Bank of England, living in a house called Mayfield.